 - The average conversion rate of Facebook ads is about 9.21%.

-- A Website that rank #1 on Google usually has a click-through rate (CTR) of about 30%.
-This percentage drops (by 10%) if a website ranks third and goes below 2% if they position ninth or below on SERP.
+- A website that is ranked #1 on Google usually has a click-through rate (CTR) of about 30%.
+This percentage drops to 20% if the website is ranked third and goes below 2% if it is positioned ninth or below on SERP.

 - The baseline eCommerce conversion goal of an online store must be 2%+.

-- Mobile devices are a much popular choice for in-store price comparisons amid users.
+- Mobile devices are a much popular choice for in-store price comparisons among users.

 - Industry experts predict that by 2040 nearly 95% of purchases will be eCommerce purchases.

-At VWO, we believe it’s best to adopt a focused approach to ecommerce conversion optimization.
-Rely on well-research studies and sources, including Statista and Baymard, or conduct your primary research to define your website conversion rate benchmarks and KPIs.
+At VWO, we believe it’s best to adopt a focused approach to eCommerce conversion optimization.
+Rely on well-researched studies and sources, including Statista and Baymard, or conduct your primary research to define your website conversion rate benchmarks and KPIs.

-Remember, the role of benchmarks is simply to help you to understand the current performance of your online store and shape optimization strategies accordingly.
+Remember, the role of benchmarks is to help you understand the current performance of your online store.
 They’re not gold standards that can be replicated.
 A more systematic approach is to run conversion optimization A/B tests and learn what works best for your online store.
 Such a well-informed approach has the potential to increase your conversion rates by as much as 90%.